AugurProject/augur-core/README.md

 - implement categorical in consensus fun + augur.se.
 - what if a scalar has a .5 actual value outcome
   - I suggest the .5 outcome be something like 2^256
-- for final .5 outcomes take shares bought and divide the money up amongst them equally (should be .50 each)
 - if a .5 in a market with multiple dimensions it still pays out (just mult. prices by .5)
 - With these three conditions: [1] Stalled Branch, [2] Decision-Author’s signature, [3] Market-Author’s signature, one can move a Market’s Decisions to a new Branch (use ecVerify serpent function)